 While change is inevitable and often good, I've spoken to many boutique consultancy owners who report just how big of a negative impact 2023 has had on their well-being.

 Lots of consultancy owners believe they’re in constant competition with everyone else.
 Thus, they always try to reinvent the wheel, change their strategy, and keep all options open instead of being trustworthy in a particular expertise domain.

 As a result, they work too many hours, try to please everyone, and feel overwhelmed and stressed out.
 They’re so afraid of losing potential clients that they try to say yes to every opportunity.
-It's my everyday experience in working with these owner-led boutique consultancies (the kind of consulting firms I advise).
+It's my everyday experience working with these owner-led boutique consultancies (the consulting firms I advise).